spotlightpa/poor-richard/content/news/2022-03-29-SPLEXPENSES30.md

 “How can anyone be against it?” said state Rep. Scott Conklin (D., Centre) as the House State Government Committee brought the measure up for a vote.

-The <a href="https://www.legis.state.pa.us/cfdocs/billinfo/BillInfo.cfm?syear=2021&sind=0&body=H&type=B&bn=2449" target="_blank">bill</a>, introduced by state Rep. Keith Gillespie (R., York), would require legislators and staff in both the state House and Senate to post their expensive online on a quarterly basis, including reimbursements for meals, travel, office furniture, and overnight stays in Harrisburg.
+The <a href="https://www.legis.state.pa.us/cfdocs/billinfo/BillInfo.cfm?syear=2021&sind=0&body=H&type=B&bn=2449" target="_blank">bill</a>, introduced by state Rep. Keith Gillespie (R., York), would require legislators and staff in both the state House and Senate to post their expenses online on a quarterly basis, including reimbursements for meals, travel, office furniture, and overnight stays in Harrisburg.

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/newsletter/"></div>